-Bands 3 to 10 are available on all antennas and Band 1 is expected to become available on 12-m Array antennas starting in March 2024.
-For Cycle 10, observations with Bands 3 through 10 are offered in 12-m Array configurations up through C-8 (see Section A.2).
-Band 3 to 10 are offered on the 7-m Array.
-Observations with Bands 3 through 8 are offered on the TP Array (see below).
+Bands 1 and 3 through 10 are available on all antennas.
+For Cycle 11, observations with Bands 1 and 3 through 10 are offered in 12-m Array configurations up through C-10 (see Section A.2).
+Bands 1 and 3 through 10 are offered on the 7-m Array.
+Observations with Bands 3 through 8 are offered on the TP Array for spectral line observations only (see below).
+Table A-3 summarizes the properties of the receiver bands offered in Cycle 11.
+Details can be found in Chapter 4 of the Technical Handbook.

 There are three types of receivers: dual-sideband (2SB), where the upper and lower sidebands are separated in the receiver and then processed separately, double-sideband (DSB), where the sidebands are super-imposed coming out of the receiver but are separated in later processing, and single-sideband (SSB).
-All bands receive dual linear polarizations (X and Y).
+All bands receive dual linear polarizations (XX and YY).